How to Falsify String Theory at a Collider

 There are a few qualitative comments to make on this recast analysis.
 First of all, we observe that in our simulation of the $3$-plet, our limit of $725$ GeV is somewhat more aggressive than that set by ATLAS ($660$ GeV, see \cite{ATLAS:2022rme}).
 The most likely explanation for this discrepancy is either a difference in simulating detector effects and / or the construction of the likelihood function.
 We find it encouraging, however, that the limit obtained from our cruder simulation efforts is within $\sim 70$ GeV of the experimentally quoted answer.
 Similar considerations hold for the CMS limit of $650$ GeV (see \cite{CMS:2023mny}).

 The next comment concerns the overall dependence on the mass limit as a function of $n$, the dimension of the representation.
 Observe that the production cross section scales with $n^2$, leading to significantly more events.
 On the other hand, the decay rate also increases, shortening the length of the disappearing track.
 A second comment here is that only a tail of the momentum distribution for such decays is actually observable; at higher $n$ one is even further out on the tail of the distribution.
 The combined effect is a reduced limit as one increases $n$.
-This is not so pronounced for $n = 3,5,7$, but for $n = 9$ the limit we can set is somewhat lower ($400$ GeV).\footnote{The limit on the 9plet is weaker than the indirect one ($\lesssim$ 700 GeV) obtained from modifying Drell-Yan cross sections at large invariant mass due to the large modification to $\alpha_2$ \cite{Matsumoto:2017vfu}.
+This is not so pronounced for $n = 3,5,7$, but for $n = 9$ the limit we can set is somewhat lower ($400$ GeV).\footnote{The limit on the $9$-plet is weaker than the indirect one ($\lesssim$ 700 GeV) obtained from modifying Drell-Yan cross sections at large invariant mass due to the large modification to $\alpha_2$ \cite{Matsumoto:2017vfu}.
 It is worth mentioning though, that their strongest claimed limit comes from fitting the background to a particular phenomenological background formula.
 Their more conventional Monte Carlo based background method obtains a limit ($\lesssim$ 450 GeV) comparable to ours.
 Should a new particle be discovered by a disappearing track search, the modification to Drell-Yan will provide a crucial test of its properties.}